 | Coastal Mazagan (El Jadida) | True links character on the Casablanca coast, dune frontage and a constant sea breeze | ~26.6°C in August (Casablanca) | Mazagan Golf Course |

 Up on the Agadir coast, Tazegzout Golf is the standout: a par-72 clifftop course of about 6,730 metres designed by Kyle Phillips and opened in 2014, set roughly 80 metres above the Atlantic among argan forest, with a much-photographed par-3 17th played over a cliff drop.
-Nearby Golf du Soleil, by Cabell B. Robinson, runs across hilly terrain with four large lakes.
-On the Casablanca coast, Mazagan Golf Course is a par-72 Gary Player links-style layout running for around 3km alongside the ocean between sand dunes, with the sea breeze always in play.
+For Tazegzout we’d base you at Hyatt Place Taghazout Bay, where breaks start at

 Best time to play golf in Morocco

 High summer is the part to plan around.
-July and August are the months experienced golfers avoid inland: Marrakech peaks at around 37.7°C in July and 37.4°C in August and regularly exceeds 40°C, which makes midday golf on inland courses hard work.
-The honest caveat is that a July booking in Marrakech can be uncomfortable from late morning onwards, so an early tee time matters.
+July and August are the months experienced golfers avoid inland: Marrakech peaks at around 37.7°C in July and 37.4°C in August and regularly exceeds 40°C. In honesty, a July booking in Marrakech is uncomfortable from late morning onwards, so if you must go then, take the earliest tee time you can get.
 The coast is the answer in summer.
-Agadir’s highs only reach about 26.5°C in August, and Casablanca peaks at 26.6°C, so the seaside courses stay comfortable even at the height of the season.
+Agadir’s highs only reach about 26.5°C in August, and Casablanca peaks at 26.6°C, so the seaside courses stay comfortable at the height of the season.

 Rain is rarely a factor in the playing seasons.
 Marrakech is virtually rainless in high summer, with July averaging just 1.2 mm and August 3.4 mm, and the wettest months (February, March, April and November) sit at around 40 mm each on an annual total of about 280 mm.
 Morocco also works as a winter-sun bolt-hole: